Research Activities

 Thermo-mechanical processing of a bulk glassy alloy as a way to obtain tensile ductility

 Low plasticity is a key drawback limiting the widespread use of bulk metallic glasses.
-Although heat treatment and thermo-mechanical processing techniques are not applied to metallic glasses (only to supercooled liquids), since heating leads to embrittlement due to structural relaxation or thermal crystallization, we demonstrate a strong positive effect of cold rolling and subsequent thermal annealing below the glass-transition temperature on room-temperature mechanical properties of a Zr62.5Cu22.5Fe5Al10 glassy alloy (Fig. 4).
+Although heat treatment and thermo-mechanical processing techniques are not applied to metallic glasses (only to supercooled liquids), since heating leads to embrittlement due to structural relaxation or thermal crystallization, we demonstrate a strong positive effect of cold rolling and subsequent thermal annealing below the glass-transition temperature on room-temperature mechanical properties of a Zr62.5Cu22.5Fe5Al10 glassy alloy (see Figure below).
 As a result we observed softening and appearance of tensile ductility (up to 1.5 %) in bulk samples and an increase in hardness by up to 25 % in ribbon samples yet retaining good bending plasticity.
 The proposed method can be applied to a number of amorphous alloys.

-Fig. 4.
-Tensile test stress-strain curves of bulk samples in the as-cast, cold rolled and thermo-mechanically treated states.
+Figure: Tensile test stress-strain curves of bulk samples in the as-cast, cold rolled and thermo-mechanically treated states.

 A.I.
 Bazlov, A.G.
 Igrevskaya, N. Yu Tabachkova, C. Chen, V.V.
 Cheverikin, A.V.
 Pozdniakov, J. Jiang, D.V.
 Louzguine-Luzgin, Thermo-mechanical processing of a Zr62.5Cu22.5Fe5Al10 glassy alloy as a way to obtain tensile ductility, Journal of Alloys and Compounds, Vol. 853 (2021) 157138.